 This 2-round snowflake pattern has been the most popular of the quick 1- and 2-round snowflakes I have.
 After many years I now made a new video for it.
-You can also get the written pattern free on Ravelry.
-This snowflake is fast to crochet and also easy to learn by heart.
-Therefore it is suitable for beginners in crochet.
+You can also get the written PDF pattern free on Ravelry.
+The written pattern is also on this page below the tutorial video.

 You can starch (harden) the snowflake in many different ways.
 I normally use either sugar-water (50-50%) or glue and water (a bit more glue than water) but there are also many commercial starches available.
 You can also use hobby varnish for hardening.
+More detailed instructions for starching after the written pattern on this page.

 More snowflakes!